Budgeting is like baking cookies

 Find a recipe you like

 Creating a budget is a trial and error process.
 Just like creating a recipe from scratch will take you a few attempts to get it right, a budget is no different.
-Using someone else’s recipe may give you a head start, but still may need to be tweaked a little to fit your personal preferences (check out How to make a budget and budgeting with ING Direct for a head start).
+Using someone else’s recipe may give you a head start, but still may need to be tweaked a little to fit your personal preferences (check out How to make a budget our the Real Money Budgeting course for a head start).

 Stick with what works